-1) My portrayals of Antonin Dolohov & Thorfinn Rowle are based on Canimal's characterizations of these characters in her Mage's Captive fics.
+1) Some things in my portrayals of Antonin Dolohov & Thorfinn Rowle are based on the backgrounds & character dynamics Canimal created for these characters in her Mage's Captive fics.
 I do this with her knowledge and permission.

 2) This fic will be darkish.
 As the writing is in-progress as I'm posting it, I can't speak to exactly what it will contain, BUT expect character death, violence, possessive behavior, smut, mention of—and reference to—non-con, talk of self-harm and attempted suicide.

 3) FANCAST: Michiel Huisman as Antonin Dolohov (thank Canimal for that, too ;) ); Chris Hemsworth as Thorfinn Rowle; Sebastian Stan as *Augustin & Corvus Selwyn (specific to his role as Jefferson in Once Upon a Time)

 * Augustin and Corvus Selwyn are my personal take on the canon character of Selwyn.

 Disclaimer: Harry Potter and all affiliated characters © JK Rowling.

 It was as Harry Potter fell that a single, brilliant and gleaming idea struck Voldemort.
 The battle, the struggle, all the stumbling blocks this boy had placed in his path . . . .